PriyeshDave/Projects/Road Traffic Severity Classification/README.md

 ### ⚙ Model Training:
 * On training my model using several classification algorithms, the model trained with **XGBoost Classifier** gave best results with some hyper-parameter tuning.
 * Also, I found that my baseline model (XgBoost Classifier) was overfitting the dataset.
-On investigation I found that the dataset was affected by **curse of dimensionality**.
+On investigation I found that the dataset was affected by **Curse of Dimensionality**.
 So I reduced the dimensions and trained my model again.
 * As per the problem statement I used **F1 Score** as the evaluation metric for my model with model accuracy of **100%**.